chocolatey-archive/puppet-chocolatey/README.md

 1. This module doesn't support side by side scenarios.
 2. This module may have issues upgrading Chocolatey itself using the package resource.
 3. If .NET 4.0 is not installed, it may have trouble installing Chocolatey.
-Choco version 0.9.9.9+ help alleviate this issue.
+Chocolatey version 0.9.9.9+ help alleviate this issue.
 4. If there is an error in the installer (`InstallChocolatey.ps1.erb`), it may not show as an error.
 This may be an issue with the PowerShell provider and is still under investigation.

 ## Development